dem·a·gogue also dem·a·gog (dĕmə-gôg′, -gŏg′)

 Usage Problem To speak about (an issue, for example) in the manner of a demagogue.

 Usage Problem To speak in the manner of a demagogue.

 [Greek dēmagōgos, popular leader : dēmos, people; see dā- in the Appendix of Indo-European roots + agōgos, leading (from agein, to lead; see ag- in the Appendix of Indo-European roots).]

-Usage Note: Even though demagogue has been used as a verb meaning "to speak about something in the manner of a demagogue" since the 1600s, the verb has kept a low profile in the language.
-Recently, however, it has become a favorite of newspaper columnists.
+Usage Note: Even though demagogue has been used as a verb meaning “to speak about something with the tactics of a demagogue” since the 1600s, the verb has kept a low profile in the language.
 The Usage Panel does not view the verb with much favor in either its transitive or intransitive use.
-In our 1997 survey, 94 percent rejected it in the sentence Clinton will demagogue Medicare, unwilling to acknowledge that fundamental reforms need to be made in the system.
-A similar percentage rejected an example in which a representative can demagogue about price-fixing.
-Perhaps this resistance should not be surprising, since the use of familiar nouns as verbs is often the subject of complaints.
+In our 2016 survey, between 85 and 89 percent of the Usage Panel rejected it in a range of intransitive and transitive examples.
+These results are only slightly more favorable than when this issue was last balloted, nearly two decades earlier.
+Perhaps this continued resistance should not be surprising, since the use of familiar nouns as verbs is often the subject of complaints.

 The American Heritage® Dictionary of the English Language, Fifth Edition copyright ©2020 by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.